GIftSibusiso/Beginner-exercises/README.md

-# These are my beginner python basic projects
+# These are my beginner python basic exercises

 **Enjoy**